Understanding our impact dashboard

 Page 4 - focuses on how we sustain wellbeing in the medium term, through data taken three months after the trip.

 Please note: When filtering the data on page 4 it is currently returning some very small sample sizes that should be read with curiosity but caution.
-Once we get more responses on medium term impact, we will be able to have greater confidence in this data and the trends we see.
+Once we get more responses on medium term impact, we can have greater confidence in this data and the trends we see.

 What difference will the dashboard make?